pravega/pravega/documentation/src/docs/watermarking.md

 Note that the `TimeWindow` that is seen by Readers can be affected by `timestampAggrigationTimeout` in the config above.
 Different applications may wish to be more or less conservative as to when Writers are 'alive' and need to be considered.

-# Internal Changes
+# Internal API
 To support this new API some additional information is needed.

 For each Event Stream we add a metadata Segment which contains `timestamps`.
-(This is referred to below as the ‘marks segment’) It contains records which consist of:
+(This is referred below as the ‘marks segment’).
+It contains records which consist of:

 - A `timestamp`
 - A set of writer ids